Numsa to start indefinite strike at Gautrain on Monday

-Gautrain services will be hit by disruptions starting on Monday when disgruntled members of the National Union of Metalworkers of SA (Numsa) abandon their posts and strike to push for wage hikes twice the rate of inflation.
+Gautrain services will be hit by a strike starting on Monday when disgruntled members of the National Union of Metalworkers of SA (Numsa) abandon their posts and strike to push for wage hikes at more than twice the rate of inflation.

+But Gautrain spokesperson Kesagee Nayager assured passengers that services will not be disrupted by the strike.

-This comes after Numsa, the country’s largest union with more than 450,000 members, gave the management of Bombela Operating Company, which operates the Gautrain, a 48-hour strike notice.
+Numsa, the country’s largest union with more than 450,000 members, gave the management of Bombela Operating Company, which operates Gautrain, a 48-hour strike notice.

 Numsa spokesperson Phakamile Hlubi-Majola said on Sunday the strike was scheduled to start at 6am on Monday.
-“We are warning commuters that the services may be interrupted as a result of the strike.
+“We are warning commuters that the services may be interrupted ...
 We apologise for the inconvenience.
 However, we have been forced into taking this drastic course of action.”

+In July 2023, Numsa signed a one-year wage deal, which expired last month.

 Numsa’s primary demands include a 13% wage increase for all employees.
 The inflation rate in April and May was 5.2%.

-Note: Update: July 7 2024 This story has been updated with comment from Gautrain.
-This story has been updated with comment from Gautrain.